timKraeuter/BPM-2024-Extended/README.md

 Artifacts for the paper _**Instantaneous, Understandable, and Actionable Soundness Checking of Industrial BPMN Models**_ submitted to BPM-2024.

-Our tool is available as an artifact (see the implementation section below).
+Our tool is available as an artifact (see the implementation section below) or (online)[https://bpm-2024.whitefield-c9fed487.northeurope.azurecontainerapps.io/].

 ## Instantaneous Soundness Checking